mottosso/vfxplatform-docker/README.md

 # vfxplatform-docker

 I wanted to build PySide2 based on [CY2018 VFX Reference Platform](http://www.vfxplatform.com) in a CentOS container and I'm just sharing this work here.
+Perhaps this will grow to cover more applications...

 ## Build info